MahdiGraph/DNSniper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 💝 Support the Project

+If you find DNSniper helpful, consider supporting its development:

+- ⭐ **Star this repository** to show your support
+- 🐛 **Report bugs** and suggest improvements
+- 📖 **Contribute** to the documentation
+- 💰 **Donate** to help maintain and improve DNSniper

+**Donation Options:**
+- Email: immahdigraph@gmail.com (for donation methods)
+- Your support helps keep this project free and open source!

 ## 🆘 Support

 - **Documentation**: Check the `/docs` endpoint when running